 Fablehaven by Brandon Mull

 Fablehaven is a well-written, humorous, adventure-filled book.
-It's about a sister and brother who have never been allowed to spend much time at their grandparents.
+It's about a sister and brother who have never been allowed to spend much time with their grandparents.
 The reason why is not revealed until midway through the first book.
 Unexpectedly, they are forced to stay with them, only to discover that there is a world they never knew about.
-This world contains many common mythical creatures like fairies and naiads and lesser-known creatures.
+This world contains many familiar mythical creatures like fairies, naiads, and lesser-known creatures.
 This story goes much deeper than just mystical fantasy.
 It deals with complex emotions, understanding oneself, and learning from mistakes.
 The characters are well developed.
 The best part about this book is that the journey does not end there.
-There are five books in the series, and once you start you won't want to stop!
+There are five books in the series, and once you start, you won't want to stop!